KaiFabi/VanillaGeneticClassifier/README.md

 The results of the genetic hyperparameter search are comparable to those of the grid search method.
 After about 80 iterations, both hyperparameters converge and lie in the range between 0.01 and 0.03.
 While grid search took more than 48 hours, the genetic approach took only about 6 hours to find reasonable hyperparameters.

-Using genetic algorithms to optimize a large number of weights is not very efficient.
-Nevertheless, these algorithms are great to play around with.
+However, using genetic algorithms to optimize a large number of weights is not very efficient.
+Nevertheless, these algorithms have a wide range of applications and are great to play around with.